hphelion/documentation/commercial/commercial.vcn-malicious-activity.md

 ## Method 2

-1. Login to Network Controller node
+1. Log in to Network Controller node

 2. For each tenant, run the command:   (Assuming 16.103.148.249 as malicious IP address)